 More than 3.5 million women in the UK are living with heart disease1.
 However, it is often perceived as a “man’s disease”.
-Only recently has awareness been growing among healthcare providers and patients that women need to be aware of the risks of cardiovascular disease2.
 Historically, these misperceptions have meant that women are often overlooked when assessing risk of cardiovascular disease (CVD), and there are many reports of women experiencing delays in diagnosis and subsequently receiving poorer treatment compared to men 2,3.
-For example, diabetes diagnosis tends to occur at an older age in women, as well as at a greater degree of overweight, and at a more advanced stage of the disease4.
+For example, diabetes diagnosis tends to occur at an older age in women, as well as at a greater degree of overweight, and often at a more advanced stage of the disease4.
 With diabetes having a greater impact on increased risk of incident coronary heart disease (CHD) in women relative to men5,6, earlier diagnosis of diabetes is a top priority as a key strategy in female CVD prevention.

 There are a number of female-specific risk factors that are not included in risk estimate algorithms such as QRISK-3.
 In fact, a study of more than 120,000 patients found that up to 15% of women under the age of 65 with CHD did not have hypertension, hyperlipidaemia, diabetes, or smoke15.
 Gestational diabetes, pregnancy-induced hypertension, pre-eclampsia, and pre-term delivery may persist in their effects on the cardiovascular system beyond pregnancy, leading to increased risk of CVD16.
 Exposure in young adulthood to reproductive endocrine/gynaecological disorders such as polycystic ovary syndrome, endometriosis or premature menopause are associated with risk factors for CVD13.
 Finally, other aspects of reproductive life history may be relevant for CVD risk in women, such as early age of menarche17 and duration/type of oral contraception18.